How does Codacy support Bitbucket Cloud?¶

 - Codacy only sends commit and pull request notification emails to the authors of the commits and pull requests.

-- Codacy does not analyze pull requests submitted from forked repositories.
+- Codacy doesn't analyze pull requests submitted from forked repositories.

 Did this page help you?